Canadian-Wildlife-Federation/abfishpass/README.md

 max_downstream_gradient_field = name of field for storing the maximum downstream segment gradient (in streams table)

 [BARRIER_PROCESSING]
 barrier_table = table for storing barriers

-[MODELLED_CROSSINGS]
+gradient_barrier_table = table where gradient barriers are stored (type = gradient_barrier)

-modelled_crossings_table = table for storing modelled crossings
+[CROSSINGS]
-strahler_order_barrier_limit = all crossings on streams with strahler order less than this will be considered barriers and treated similar to dams/waterfalls for habitat modelling
+modelled_crossings_table = table for storing modelled crossings assessed_crossings_table = table for storing assessed crossings crossings_table = table where assessed crossing data will be joined with modelled crossings strahler_order_barrier_limit = all crossings on streams with Strahler order less than this will be considered barriers and treated similar to dams/waterfalls for habitat modelling

 [HABITAT_STATS]
 stats_table = this table will be created in the [DATABASE].data_schema schema and contain watershed statistics

-watershed_data_schemas=ws17010302,ws17010301 #this is the list of processing schemas to include in the stats the schemas must exist and data must be processed
+watershed_data_schemas=ws17010302,ws17010301 #this is the list of processing schemas to include in the stats table the schemas must exist and data must be processed